Hamaz-Chihab/Hamaz-Chihab/README.md

 ```
 🚀 About Me
--Hey there, I'm Third year Computer Engineering student in ESTIN
+- Hey there, I'm Third year Computer Engineering student in ESTIN
 - Back-End Developer
 ```